Thomas Frank interview: Brentford head coach discusses Bees' chase for Europe, Bryan Mbeumo future and summer transfer window

 "But I think we can have one top season.
 Then there will be others where it will be good - but not enough to push into that top European company."

-One of Frank's key mantras is the need to "add layers" each season.
-"No matter what," he says.
-You hear the Danish coach say that phrase a lot over the course of the season.
+One of Frank's key mantras at the Brentford is the need to "add layers" each season.
+You hear the Danish coach say that phrase a lot over the course of the season "No matter what," he says.
 "It's difficult to go from A to B, it has to be a process.

 "We have added layers in three out of the four seasons in the Premier League.
 The third season we could have done it anyway, but the injuries hindered us."

 And those layers are clear on the pitch.
 First, Frank has made a shift this season to solely playing a back four.
-"I was bored of playing a back five," he says.
+"I was bored of playing a back five," he reveals.

 But there are also individual signs of layers being added, not just the collective growth.
 It has not gone unnoticed how new Brentford players tend to start slowly then grow into form.

+And take a look at two of the star performers at Forest.
+Kevin Schade, scorer of the first, is a much better player compared to his arrival two years ago.
+But there is no more improved player than centre-back Nathan Collins, who won Player of the Match at the City Ground.

+The centre-back had an error-strewn debut campaign last term, no better summarised than his two mistakes to hand former club Wolves a 4-1 win at the Gtech Community Stadium in his first match following his £23m move.
+But now ihe s the first name on the team sheet.

-"Two things are very important," says Frank about this trend.
+"Two things are very important," says Frank about this trend of improving players.
 "We have patience, which is a word that you can't say too much in football.

 "You're working with human beings, they are not robots.
 They need to feel confident, trusted and all that.
 Of course they need to perform, but that patience is key.